-This verification of the RSA key only happens on your fist connection to a certain host, from a certain client machine.
-Once the host is added to the local client’s list of known host, you will not asked to verify the key anymore.
+This verification of the RSA key only happens on your fist connection to a particular host from a client machine.
+Once the host is added to the local client’s list of known host, you will not be asked to verify the key anymore.
 However if the machine that hosts the remote server changes, that is the remote host changes physical location for some reason, on connecting to the machine you will get a warning that the RSA key has changed.
 This can raise a flag and warn you of a possible security problem on the connection.
 These issues are beyond the scope of this course though.

 You will then be asked to enter your user’s password on the remote machine:

-Once you are logged in, you get some details about the machine and about you (time of your last login) and then get the remote machine prompt on your terminal window (see the last line in figure 2-4-1).
+Once you are logged in, you will get some details about the machine and about you (time of your last login) and then get the remote machine prompt on your terminal window (see the last line in figure 2-4-1).

 Congratulations, you are logged in and ready to type commands and interact with your remote machine, as if you were sitting in front of it, locally.
 The data you send and receive during this session are encrypted and secure.
 This is why the protocol is called “Secure SHell” (SSH).

 How to login with SSH without having to type your password each time